BLOGS:

 The Potential for Harm: Ethical Considerations in Counseling

-As I continue to evolve in my professional identity, a lingering question has begun to consume my thoughts.
-Despite the extensive training and education that Counselor Education graduate students receive, along with the emphasis on ethical considerations and best practices, there...
+As I continue to evolve in my professional identity, a lingering question has begun to occupy my thoughts.
+Despite the extensive training and education that Counselor Education graduate students receive—along with repeated study of the Code of Ethics for counseling and best...

 The Importance of Diversity in the Therapy Room

-I feel a sense of shame sharing intense emotions, so I keep them to myself.
-However, it is humanly impossible to avoid feeling.
-It is a natural part of being human, that is shaped by our personal histories, and provides a map of our desires.
+I often feel a sense of shame when sharing intense emotions, so I keep them to myself.
+Yet it is humanly impossible to avoid feeling.
+Emotion is a fundamental part of being human-shaped by our histories, identities, and lived experiences-and it offers a map toward what matters to...

 5 min read